-Within a few days of the stroke, Mom's speech and weakness were much improved, and she was transferred to the hospital's rehab section on April 13, where she underwent daily therapy to improve her speech and strength.
+Within a few days of the stroke, Mom's speech and weakness were much improved, and on April 13 she was transferred to the hospital's rehab section where she underwent daily therapy to improve her speech and strength.
 The rehab staff determined that she was well enough to go back home on April 21.
 Visiting nurses then came to her house each morning to do such things as help with medications and bathing.

 Despite the extra help, it became too difficult for Mom to cope with day-to-day life, and living alone became too dangerous, so she moved to The Hamlets, an assisted living facility in Penticton, in mid-October, and she sold her house.
-Mom has been eating better and enjoying more social interaction, but she continues to struggle with incontinence, a hiatal hernia (making eating painful), unsteadiness on her feet, dementia and more recently swelling in her feet/lower legs.
+Mom has been eating better and enjoying more social interaction, but she continues to struggle with dementia, incontinence, a hiatal hernia (making eating painful), unsteadiness on her feet, and more recently swelling in her feet/lower legs.